rachit995/CSCI-S-33a-project-1/README.md

 ### How to run

 1. Clone the repository
+2. Install dependencies `pip install -r requirements.txt`
-2. Run `python manage.py runserver` in the terminal
+3. Run `python manage.py runserver` in the terminal
-3. Open the link in the browser
+4. Open the link in the browser